-Van Hove Award student prize
+Van Hove Prize

-VAN HOVE AWARD
+VAN HOVE PRIZE

-The UPA-BUA organized for the first time in 1982 the Van Hove Award (named after its Founding President).
+The UPA-BUA organized for the first time in 1982 the Van Hove Prize (named after its Founding President).
 This prize, dedicated to the founder of the UPA-BUA, is awarded for an graduation architecture project.
 It is open to students who have completed their studies at the end of the academic year of the award, in a Belgian university faculty awarding the diploma of architect or engineer-architect.

 The projects are examined by a jury composed of renowned practicing architects and teachers in European foreign academic institutions on the basis of the following criteria:

 - the ability to answer actual concerns, the added value to the community, the capacity to anticipate future needs

 - the completion of the project and the coherence of its development

 - the spatial qualities